pagidalasaikiran/matrisk-ai-platform/README.md

 # ⚠️ Disclaimer

 MatRisk AI is developed for educational, analytical, and demonstration purposes.

-Predictions and simulations should not replace certified engineering or institutional financial decision-making systems.
+Predictions, forecasts, and simulations generated by the platform should not replace certified engineering assessments, financial advisory systems, or institutional decision-making frameworks.

 ---

 <div align="center">

-## ⭐ If you like this project, consider starring the repository!
+# ⭐ If you like this project, consider starring the repository!

-**MatRisk AI © 2026**
+## MatRisk AI © 2026

 </div>